easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/1_Intro/1_08_basic_usage.md

 Please do not spoil solutions to others before they have been discussed by the tutorial organisers.

-The exercises are based on the easyconfig files included with EasyBuild 4.3.3.
+The exercises are based on the easyconfig files available on LUMI during the tutorial of May 2022.

 ---

-***Exercise U.0**** - Making installed software available*

-Before working on the exercises for this part of the tutorial, make sure that the software that is already installed in the prepared environment is available.

-We will assume that you have a small software stack installed using the `2020b` version of the `foss` toolchain.

-**Tip:** execute a "`module use`" command, and verify with "`module avail`" that a bunch of software modules are available for loading.

-??? success "(click to show solution)"

-    Use the following command to make the modules for the software available that is pre-installed in the prepared environment:
-    ```shell
-    module use /easybuild/modules/all
-    ```

-    If software is installed in a different location than `/easybuild/` in your environment, you should adjust the command accordingly.

----

 ***Exercise U.1**** - Searching easyconfigs*

-See if EasyBuild provides any easyconfig files for installing GROMACS version 2020/5.
+See if EasyBuild on LUMI provides any easyconfig files for installing PLUMED in one of the 2.7 versions.

 ??? success "(click to show solution)"
     To check for available easyconfig files, we can use `eb --search` or `eb -S`:

     ```shell
-    $ eb -S gromacs-2020.5
+    eb -S PLUMED-2.7
-    == found valid index for /home/example/.local/easybuild/easyconfigs, so using it...
-    CFGS1=/home/example/.local/easybuild/easyconfigs/g/GROMACS
+    CFGS1=/appl/lumi/LUMI-EasyBuild-contrib/easybuild/easyconfigs
+    * $CFGS1/g/GROMACS/GROMACS-2020.6-cpeCray-21.08-PLUMED-2.7.2-CPU.eb
+    * $CFGS1/g/GROMACS/GROMACS-2020.6-cpeGNU-21.08-PLUMED-2.7.2-CPU.eb
+    * $CFGS1/g/GROMACS/GROMACS-2021-cpeCray-21.08-PLUMED-2.7.2-CPU.eb
+    * $CFGS1/g/GROMACS/GROMACS-2021-cpeGNU-21.08-PLUMED-2.7.2-CPU.eb
+    * $CFGS1/g/GROMACS/GROMACS-2021.4-cpeAOCC-21.12-PLUMED-2.7.4-CPU.eb
+    * $CFGS1/g/GROMACS/GROMACS-2021.4-cpeCray-21.12-PLUMED-2.7.4-CPU.eb
+    * $CFGS1/g/GROMACS/GROMACS-2021.4-cpeGNU-21.12-PLUMED-2.7.4-CPU.eb
+    * $CFGS1/p/PLUMED/PLUMED-2.7.2-cpeAMD-21.08.eb
+    * $CFGS1/p/PLUMED/PLUMED-2.7.2-cpeCray-21.08.eb
+    * $CFGS1/p/PLUMED/PLUMED-2.7.2-cpeGNU-21.08.eb
+    * $CFGS1/p/PLUMED/PLUMED-2.7.2-cpeGNU-21.12.eb
+    * $CFGS1/p/PLUMED/PLUMED-2.7.4-cpeAOCC-21.12.eb
-     * $CFGS1/GROMACS-2020.5-fosscuda-2020a-Python-3.8.2.eb
+    * $CFGS1/p/PLUMED/PLUMED-2.7.4-cpeCray-21.12.eb
-     * $CFGS1/GROMACS-2020.5_fix_threads_gpu_Gmxapitests.patch
+    * $CFGS1/p/PLUMED/PLUMED-2.7.4-cpeGNU-21.12.eb
     ```

-    This actually shows one easyconfig file but also a patch file.
-We can also search specifically for GROMACS 2020.5 in the `foss` and `fosscuda` toolchains using
+    We do get more output than we were hoping for as it also shows the GROMACS versions using PLUMED.
+One way around this is to use regular expressions:

     ```shell
-    $ eb -S gromacs-2020.5-foss
+    $ eb -S ^PLUMED-2.7
-    == found valid index for /home/example/.local/easybuild/easyconfigs, so using it...
-    CFGS1=/home/example/.local/easybuild/easyconfigs/g/GROMACS
+    CFGS1=/appl/lumi/LUMI-EasyBuild-contrib/easybuild/easyconfigs/p/PLUMED
+    * $CFGS1/PLUMED-2.7.2-cpeAMD-21.08.eb
+    * $CFGS1/PLUMED-2.7.2-cpeCray-21.08.eb
+    * $CFGS1/PLUMED-2.7.2-cpeGNU-21.08.eb
+    * $CFGS1/PLUMED-2.7.2-cpeGNU-21.12.eb
+    * $CFGS1/PLUMED-2.7.4-cpeAOCC-21.12.eb
+    * $CFGS1/PLUMED-2.7.4-cpeCray-21.12.eb
-     * $CFGS1/GROMACS-2020.5-fosscuda-2020a-Python-3.8.2.eb
+    * $CFGS1/PLUMED-2.7.4-cpeGNU-21.12.eb
     ```

-    and now we find a single easyconfig file.
+    It is also possible to check for all 2.7 variants for the cpeGNU toolchain but this requires a bit more care in composing the regular expression to ensure that the shell does not try to expand the expression:

+    ```
+    eb -S '^PLUMED-2.7.*-cpeGNU'
+    CFGS1=/appl/lumi/LUMI-EasyBuild-contrib/easybuild/easyconfigs/p/PLUMED
+    * $CFGS1/PLUMED-2.7.2-cpeGNU-21.08.eb
+    * $CFGS1/PLUMED-2.7.2-cpeGNU-21.12.eb
+    * $CFGS1/PLUMED-2.7.4-cpeGNU-21.12.eb
+    ```

 ---

 ***Exercise U.2**** - Checking dependencies*

-Check which dependencies are missing to install QuantumESPRESSO version 6.6 with the `2020b` version of the `foss` toolchain.
+Check which dependencies are missing to install GROMACS 2021.4 with the `cpeGNU` toolchain and with the PLUMED plugin in the most recent version available in the LUMI recipes.

 ??? success "(click to show solution)"
-    First, we need to determine the name of the easyconfig file for QuantumESPRESSO version 6.6:
+    First, we need to determine the name of the easyconfig file for the required version of GROMACS.
+Easyconfigs would start with `GROMACS-2021.4-cpeGNU` so let's simply search for that:

     ```shell
-    $ eb -S 'QuantumESPRESSO-6.6.*foss-2020b'
+    $ eb -S GROMACS-2021.4-cpeGNU
-    == found valid index for /home/example/.local/easybuild/easyconfigs, so using it...
-    CFGS1=/home/example/.local/easybuild/easyconfigs/q/QuantumESPRESSO
+    CFGS1=/appl/lumi/LUMI-EasyBuild-contrib/easybuild/easyconfigs/g/GROMACS
+    * $CFGS1/GROMACS-2021.4-cpeGNU-21.12-PLUMED-2.7.4-CPU.eb
-     * $CFGS1/QuantumESPRESSO-6.6-foss-2020b.eb
+    * $CFGS1/GROMACS-2021.4-cpeGNU-21.12-PLUMED-2.8.0-CPU.eb
     ```

+    We want the one for the most recent `PLUMED` toolchian, hence the second one.

-    To determine which dependencies are missing to install this QuantumESPRESSO easyconfig file, we can use `--missing`:
+    To determine which dependencies are missing to install this GROMACS easyconfig file, we can use `--missing`:
     ```shell
-    $ eb QuantumESPRESSO-6.6-foss-2020b.eb --missing
+    $ eb GROMACS-2021.4-cpeGNU-21.12-PLUMED-2.8.0-CPU.eb --missing

-    3 out of 58 required modules missing:
+    2 out of 15 required modules missing:

-    * libxc/4.3.4-GCC-10.2.0 (libxc-4.3.4-GCC-10.2.0.eb)
-    * ELPA/2020.11.001-foss-2020b (ELPA-2020.11.001-foss-2020b.eb)
+    * PLUMED/2.8.0-cpeGNU-21.12 (PLUMED-2.8.0-cpeGNU-21.12.eb)
-    * QuantumESPRESSO/6.6-foss-2020b (QuantumESPRESSO-6.6-foss-2020b.eb)
+    * GROMACS/2021.4-cpeGNU-21.12-PLUMED-2.8.0-CPU (GROMACS-2021.4-cpeGNU-21.12-PLUMED-2.8.0-CPU.eb)
     ```
     (some nonessential output removed).